Set up a scalable Playwright framework: Speeds up PR reviews

 Key Performance Metrics for Review Efficiency

-Effective PR prioritization requires understanding stability and speed over time
+Effective PR prioritization requires understanding stability and speed over time.

 Analytics Capability Key Metric Value for PR Review